muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 # SIGNATURE DECLARING SECONDARY DATA TYPE POSSREPS

 *This whole section is quite rough and will be rewritten at some future time.*

-## Script

-A **Script** value is characterized by the pairing of a *script predicate* value with a *script subject* value, such that the former describes the latter.

-A *script predicate* is a declaration of the primary *script* of (typically) the *value* as a whole, meaning its character repertoire and/or character encoding and/or character normalization.
-Under the assumption that a parser might be reading the *value* as binary data or otherwise as unnormalized character data, declaring the **Script** makes it completely unambiguous as to what characters it is to be treating the input as.

-For a simple example, a **Script** of `ASCII` says every literal source code character is a 7-bit ASCII character (and representing any non-ASCII characters is being done with escape sequences), and this is recommended for any file that doesn't need to be something else.
-For various legacy 8-bit formats the **Script** can tell us if we're using `Latin1` or `CP1252` or `EBCDIC` etc.  For Unicode the **Script** would have multiple parts, such as `Unicode 2.1 UTF-8 canon`, indicating expected repertoire, and encoding (useful more with ones lacking BOMs); but at the very least it is useful with normalization; if `compat` is declared then the source code is folded before it is parsed so possibly distinct literal characters in the original code are seen as identical character strings by the main parser, while `canon` would not do this folding.

-A parser would possibly scan through the same source code multiple times filtering by a variety of text encodings until it can read a **Script** declaring the same encoding that the **Script** is itself written in, and then from that point it would expect the whole file to be that declared encoding or it would consider the source code invalid.

-There may be multiple **Script**; when this is the case, it means the *value* conforms to every one of those scripts, typically because only the common subsets of said were used.

 ## Syntax